Finally, professional org charts done right.

 - Sort — choose the order direct reports appear under each manager.
 Sort by any field, ascending, descending, or in a custom order.
 Sort by multiple fields at once.

-Sends your org chart to a PowerPoint file you can edit, present, or share.
+Send charts to a PowerPoint file you can edit, present, or share.
+Click Export to PowerPoint in the Edit & Export drawer to open the dialog.

-- Each card as a separate, editable shape.
-Rearrange, resize, or restyle individual cards in PowerPoint without affecting the rest.
+- Every card is a separate, editable PowerPoint shape — rearrange, resize, or restyle individual cards without affecting the rest.

 | Feature | Basic | Professional |